Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Spectroscopy

-Figure~\ref{Spectrum}(a) demonstrates the transmission spectrum measured at the base temperature of the dilution refrigerator $T=12~$mK as a function of the applied magnetic field.
-At weak fields, the magnitude response of the transmitted signal $\vert S_{21}(\Omega)\vert$ consists of many overlapping lines, and it is therefore difficult to assign each line to a particular optical transition.
+Figure~\ref{Spectrum}(a) demonstrates the group delay transmission spectrum measured at the base temperature of the dilution refrigerator $T=12~$mK as a function of the applied magnetic field.
+At weak fields, the magnitude of the transmitted signal $\vert S_{21}(\Omega)\vert$ consists of many overlapping lines, and it is therefore difficult to assign each line to a particular optical transition.
 However, the measured group delay of the microwave signal yields much cleaner spectrum, which is also insensitive to the intensity fluctuations.
 The group delay signal $\delta \tau = \partial \arg \big(S_{21}(\Omega)\big) /\partial \Omega$ is automatically computed by RF-VNA.

-The transmission spectrum consists of several groups of lines with high and small optical g-factor.
+The transmission spectrum consists of four groups of lines with large (grey arrows) and small (red and blue arrows) optical g-factors, see Fig.~\ref{Spectrum}.
 All groups can be identified at magnetic field above 0.2 Tesla, where the electron Zeeman term prevails and the electronic spin becomes a good quantum number.
+The two groups of lines with large g-factors correspond to the transitions between the levels with opposite projections of the electronic spin.
+The two other, central, groups correspond to the transitions between the levels with same projection of electronic spin.
+The level-scheme with colour-coded transitions is presented in the inset of Fig.\ref{Spectrum}~(b), respectively coloured arrows are pointing to the corresponding transition lines in the absorption spectra in Fig.~\ref{Spectrum}.

-We focus our study of optical coherence on the group of lines with small optical g-factor.
-There are 8 resolved lines in this multiplet, which are attributed to the transitions between optical Zeeman states with the same projection of electronic spin $m_S=-1/2$, but different nuclear spin projection $m_I=-7/2...+7/2$.
+We focus our study of optical coherence on the central group of lines with small optical g-factor, marked with blue arrows in Fig.~\ref{Spectrum}a.
+There are 8 resolved lines in this multiplet, which are attributed to the optical transitions between Zeeman states with the same projection of electronic spin $m_S=-1/2$, but different nuclear spin projection $m_I=-7/2...+7/2$ while $\Delta m_I = 0$.
+From the spectra, we derive the effective optical g-factor of the central multiplet to be equal $g_{opt}\simeq 0.2$.
+Taking advantage of the available g-tensors of the ground and excited states~\cite{Thiel2010}, we simulate the g-factor of the ground state to be equal $g_{spin}\simeq 1.7$ and g-factor of the surrounding site 1 spin to be equal $g_{env}\simeq 4$.
+The g-factor values vary with the magnetic field, and therefore $g_{opt}$, $g_{spin}$ and $g_{env}$ are effective g-factors allowing to describe the magnetic field range ($100\,\textendash\,300$)\,mT.